Beyond Camps and Forced Labour

 United Nations Relief and Rehabilitation Administration (UNRRA) welfare worker, Miss Eileen Wermig, leads a group of young children at the UNRRA Weisbaden Camp, where some 5,000 children were housed, pictured after the Second World War.

-You can find out more and register here.
 The full conference programme is available here.